madiele/TwitchToPodcastRSS/README.md

 example: myserver.com/vod/channelname

+just add the link to your podcast client

 ## install with docker
 before doing anything be sure to get your SECRET and CLIENT ID from twitch https://dev.twitch.tv/console